diffpy/diffpy.structure/README.txt

 By default the files are installed in the system directories, which are usually only writeable by the root.
 See the usage info "./setup.py install --help" for options to install as a normal user under different location.
-Note that installation to non-standard directories you may require adjustments to the PATH and PYTHONPATH environment variables.
+Note that installation to non-standard directories may require adjustments to the PATH and PYTHONPATH environment variables.

 The Python setuptools library provides "easy_install" script, which can